firebox/fbxstyle/README.md

 #### Alt & title tags
 Make sure your alt and title tags have been entered.
 Every card will have `FB_ALT` & `FB_TITLE` by default so do a quick search to see if you find any.

+#### Links
+You need to make sure your links are correct.
+You can search for `http://www.dot.com` to see if you have missed any links.

+#### ITC
+The right ITC needs to be used to know which newsletter brings in sales of the product.
+Check to see if you have left any ITC's by searching for `FB_ITC`.

 ## Testing
 #### Stage 1: In your browser